briansdenny/briandenny.net-dev/content/_index.md

       text: |-
         Manager
         > Brian is awesome.

         Coworker
-        > Brian is awesome
+        > Brian is awesome.

         {{< spoiler text="Click to see what my manager at Consensus is saying" >}}
         Brian is awesome
         {{< /spoiler >}}